ShiguiLi/SciRE-Solver/README.md

 # Citation

-If you find our work beneficial to your, please consider citing:
+If you find our work beneficial to you, please consider citing:

 ```
 @article{li2023scireAD,